 RICHARD FIDLER is a writer and broadcaster.
 For more than a decade now he's presented his national radio show Conversations with Richard Fidler, an in-depth, hour-long interview program on ABC Radio.
-The Conversations podcast is the most popular in Australia, with 1.7 million program downloads a month.
+The Conversations podcast is the most popular in Australia, with close to four million program downloads a month.

 In another life Richard was a member of the confrontational music/comedy trio The Doug Anthony Allstars (DAAS), which played to audiences all over the world: from the West End of London, to the streets of Paris and New York, to isolated mining towns in outback Australia.

-Richard, Paul McDermott and Tim Ferguson were students in Canberra when they formed DAAS as a busking group, performing for beer money on the streets of Australia's national capital.
+Richard, Paul McDermott and Tim Ferguson were students in Canberra when they formed DAAS as a busking group.

-They brought their act into small venues across Australia, where they found they could virtually smother their audiences with their wild busker intensity.
-They frequently performed encores in the venues' toilets, cramming the audience into a tiny and oddly intimate space.
+They brought their act into small venues across Australia, where they frequently performed encores in the venues' toilets, cramming the audience into a tiny and oddly intimate space.

 Frustrated with the lack of attention in Australia, DAAS caught a plane to Scotland, to the 1987 Edinburgh Fringe, where they took audiences outside the venue to a giant bonfire, where they successfully goaded them to burn their worldly possessions.
 The intensity of their performances generated strong word-of-mouth and their season sold out.
 Soon they found themselves on Friday Night Live for Channel 4, and on a New Year's Eve special DAAS Love for BBC TV.

 Returning to Australia, the group featured on the ABC TV series The Big Gig and their own sci-fi comedy series DAAS Kapital.
 This is where Richard met Khym Lam, a performer in the show, and they were married in 1993.
 They now have two children.